DTT2411/DTSurveyAnalytics/README.md

 8. **Name validation**: When reading data for specific respondents, the users name is requested then used to check for existing responses.
 Similar validation is required when writing new respondent data to spreadsheet to check whether they already have an entry against their name i.e. have already completed the survey.
 9. **Upate type validation**: When updating data, the user is prompted to enter whether they wish to update `one` value or `all` values for a respondent, and their response is validated against a list of these commands.
 9. **Confirmation validation**: When user is about to update/delete data, the app prints out the existing data for the respondent and performs a Y/N check to confirm whether or not the user wishes to proceed with update/deletion.

+### Password security
+The administrator access password for the project is read from the google survey sheet since this will not be publically accessible.
+The password is contained in the note of the first cell (A1) in the sheet, which is read and compared against user input by the `validate_password()` function.
+The user must provide a valid password to progress to the admin command menu, otherwise they are returned to the main menu.

+In realistic usage scenarios, it would be very important for data controllers to strictly manage access to the surey sheet in order to keep the password private.

 ## Design